 The Company has elected, as permitted under IFRS 9, to continue applying the hedge accounting requirements of IAS 39 Financial Instruments.

-At the transition date to IFRS 9, the Company ended certain hedging relationships, which did not have a significant impact.
+At the transition date to IFRS 9, the Company ended certain hedging relationships, which did not have a significant impact on the Financial Statements.
 See Note 4 "Impact of IFRS 17 and IFRS 9 Adoption".

 Net Investment Hedge